Illustration pricing doesn't have to be a mystery.

 - The value of your creative solution to your client's problem

-As an example, I’m going to illustrate the pricing model of a fictitious illustrator and designer.
+As an example, I’m going to illustrate the pricing model of a fictitious illustrator.

 Let’s say her name is Monica.

 Monica is an incredible illustrator.

-She’s worked for Disney for the past four years but she’s now ready to go out on her own.
+She’s worked at a normal office job for the past few years but she’s now ready to go out on her own.
 She’s creative by nature so she struggles with the business stuff.

-As she set out on her own, she determined that it costs $900 per month to run her new venture.
-These expenses are made up of rent at a small co-working space near her home, various software programs, a monthly fee for her accountant, and a variety of tools and supplies.
-(This doesn't include her living costs.)
+As she sets out on her own, she determined that it costs $1500 per month to live run her new venture.
+These expenses are made up of rent at a small co-working space near her home, various software programs, a monthly fee for her website, and a variety of tools and supplies.

 Now Monica knows she’s a good illustrator.
-She’s not new to the game and she’s aware that her work is stronger because of her insights on the animation process, story, and interactive media.
-She also knows that illustration pricing for top illustrators is higher than what she's been charging.
+She’s not new to the game and she’s aware that her work is stronger because of her insights on the character design, the animation process, story, and interactive media.

 But she is struggling to price the project correctly.

 Here’s what I (Chris) would tell her:

 Define your rate: This will be the foundation on which we will build your pricing.
-(Let’s say it’s $450/day for Stefania.)
+(Let’s say it’s $450/day for Monica.)

 Estimate the total hours to finish a project: Remember, illustration pricing isn't solely based on creative hours when you're illustrating.
-This includes phone calls, emails, revisions, and final file delivery most new artists forget to include.
-Let’s say this project estimated at 14 days and Stefania a project estimate of $6,300.00 USD
+This includes phone calls, emails, time for revisions, and taxes – which most new illustrators forget about.
+Let’s say she estimates this project will take 14 days arrives at $6,300.00 USD as an estimate.

 Build-in your profit: Add a 10% profit margin on top of your current $6,300.00 bid.
 In this case, it would be an extra $630 bringing Monica's project total to $6,930.00

 You might think randomly adding profit to your rate is a bit random.

 But building a lasting illustration business requires you to make a profit.
 That means you must learn to earn some portion of your money without doing any work.
-You can't exchange time for money your entire life.
+You need to have money to reinvest into your own business, personal savings, and other investments.

 Presenting your price